Ruff9/Documentation/README.md

 # Documentation

 I'm a beginner at programming, so I collect wisdom from masters.
-All these texts changed something in my vision of the job, and together, they define a culture for the field.
+Every one of these texts changed something in my vision of the job, and I hope that together, they define some cultural background for the profession.

 [How to become a hacker](http://www.catb.org/esr/faqs/hacker-howto.html)